Tremonti (band): History

 The band's third album titled Dust was released on April 29, 2016.
 The album was recorded at the same time as their previous album, and Tremonti said he "wanted to make sure both albums flowed dynamically.
 If there were two slow moody songs, [he]'d put one on each album, same thing if there were two really heavy aggressive songs, [he] would split them up evenly.
 There's isn't a specific theme to one or the other.
 Each record is mixed" and that "it's definitely not the 'b-sides' of this album".

 Mark Tremonti, in February, announced the band's fourth studio album A Dying Machine to be released on June 8, 2018, through Napalm Records.
 The album is produced by Michael Baskette, who produced all the band's previous albums and the last four Alter Bridge records as well.
 The listening party and performance event for A Dying Machine were both held on May 12.
 Tremonti supported Iron Maiden on their European tour in June 2018.
-In late 2018, drummer Garrett Whitlock didn't tour with the band due to a necessary leave of absence for undisclosed personal reasons.
+In late 2018, drummer Garrett Whitlock did not tour with the band due to a necessary leave of absence for undisclosed personal reasons.
 Ryan Bennett, a longtime friend of guitarist Eric Friedman, filled in on drums when the tour kicked off in Philadelphia on September 15.
 It was later confirmed that Bennett would be a permanent replacement for Whitlock.
 After the band's tour with Sevendust in April, Tremonti said he will go back recording new Alter Bridge record set for October 2019, while interminently tour with his band: "We're gonna go into studio in March and April.
 And then after that, I go back on tour with Tremonti and then go back on tour with Alter Bridge this winter."

 On July 8, 2021, Mark Tremonti announced that the band would be releasing their fifth studio album, Marching in Time, on September 24, 2021.
-On July 22 they released the first single from the upcoming album, entitled "If Not for You".
+On July 22, they released the first single from the album, "If Not for You".

+Tremonti released a new single, "Just Too Much", on August 6, 2024.
+It is the first single from the band's sixth album The End Will Show Us How, which was released on January 10, 2025.